-Budget Amendment: Any change to the adopted budget where funds are added or subtracted through BOCS action by a resolution that occurs throughout the course of the fiscal year as needed for County government operations.
+Budget Amendment: Any change to the adopted budget where funds are added or subtracted through Board of County Supervisors action by a resolution that occurs throughout the course of the fiscal year as needed for County government operations.

-Budget Authority: Ability to enter into transactions that will result in the receipt or disbursement of County funds.
+Budget Authority: Ability to enter transactions that will result in the receipt or disbursement of County funds.